Motivated to Change Seven Factors Motivating Change

-Willingness to Experience Anxiety or Difficulty- Successful integration of behavioral change requires awkward stumbling.
+Willingness to Experience Anxiety or Difficulty: Successful integration of behavioral change requires awkward stumbling.
 We are creating new mental maps of triggers, reactions and consequences.
-Newness of behavior chains involve uncertainty.
-If we have low frustrations tolerance and limited capacity to soothe emotional disruption we likely will collapse to old routines, although destructive, provide security in their familiarity.
+New behaviors involve uncertainty.
+If we have low frustration tolerance and limited capacity to soothe emotional disruption, we will likely tire and return to old routines.

-Awareness—if we are lost in defensive perceptions, overlooking personal flaws, we lack clarity of the behavior changes needed.
-We slip into external blaming, unrealistic dreams, and bitterness.
+Awareness: If our reality is blurred with defensive perceptions, we will overlook the flaws.
+We will lack the clarity of the behavior changes needed.
 Without a grasp on reality, attempts of change flounder in the sea of chaos.

-Effort—trajectories flow effortlessly, creating comfort, if we want change, we must exert tremendous energy to redirect normal reactions into desired outcomes.
+Effort: Our current flow in life follows the momentum of the past; our trajectory.
+If we desire change, we must exert tremendous energy to redirect reactions towards desired outcomes.

-Hope—this is where positive psychology has an impact.
-The mantras, dream boards, and all the connected mind supports to give life to hope—belief in change.
+Hope: This is where positive psychology has an impact.
+The mantras, dream boards, and positive attitude give life to hope—belief that change is possible.

-Social Support—small change may be a private affair but when our lives have strayed too far, the journey is too arduous to travel alone.
-We need friends, family, sponsors and paid professional to keep us on track, honest, and secure.
+Social Support: Small change can be a private affair; but when we have strayed too far, the journey back is arduous.
+We need friends, family, sponsors and paid professional to hold our hand, keep us on task, with honest feedback, and kind acceptance.

-We can sing the song of hope.
+We can sing the beautiful melody of hope.
 Our lives are not hopelessly lost to the perils of the past.
-We can change.
-But not without careful and consistent efforts.
-When stuck we may need to approach the problem from a more basic level; instead of focusing on the end desired behavior, we should focus on the building bricks that proceeds the action, seeking support, encouraging hope, and courageously willing to fight the unseen battles.
-We should periodically review these characteristics, and sharpen our practice to experience the flourishing we desire.
+We can change with careful and consistent effort.
+When stuck and change seems impossible, we may need a different approach from a more basic level; instead of focusing on the end desired behavior, we can focus on the building blocks ow well-being that proceeds the action, while continuing to seek support, encourage hope, and courageously fight the battles against misguided motivations.
 And that, my friends, is the work of a lifetime.